Eashwar-S/material_handling_robot/README.md

 In this project, we build a robot with capability that allows it to navigate its environment effectively and efficiently despite obstacles.
 We have integrated ROS into gazebo and rviz to test the functionality of the robot.

-## Description
+## Project Description
-The module developed for this robot will help robots move to desired location whilst avoiding obstacles and finding the optimal path.
-The robot uses Simultaneous Localization and Mapping (SLAM) to localize itself in the environment and uses A* algorithm to find the optimal path.
+The robot takes the pickup and dropoff location coordinates as input from the user.
+Then the robot uses Simultaneous Localization and Mapping (SLAM) to localize itself in the environment.
+Then with the help of A* algorithm the robot finds the optimal path between the pickup and dropoff location.
+Finally, the robot starts moving and transport the goods to the desired location.
 For brevity, we are using turtlebot robot which is an open source robot personal kit in ROS.

 #### Components
 Project is segmented into 3 key components.